CzakoiLevente/AWS-Services/aws-s3-static.md

 Now go to tab: Properties.

-Select square named: "Static website hosting".
+ - Select square named: `Static website hosting`.

-Tick in the option: "Use this bucket to host a website."
+ - Tick in the option: `Use this bucket to host a website.`

 **To get the link where your html is reachable from outside look on top of this window.
 (Endpoint:)**

-Hit button "Save".
+Hit button `Save`.

-Now you have an uploaded static website in your bucket and can paste it's URL where you need.
+**Now you have an uploaded static website in your bucket and can paste it's URL where you need.**